Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

     >If the program runs and submits 100 query submissions per developer key, reaching the maximum number of query submissions for a developer key, the program will ask you to reset your developer keys, to any developer key you desire (Each developer key has a number associated with it, whichever number you input, it will rese at this number developer key, and will exclude all developer keys input before that).
 Once doing this the program will wait until midnight, which is when the query counts reset, and then the program will continue to run.
 You can also type 'Exit', and the program will stop.

 **(b) via the script**

+The code in the Example_Script folder does not use a GUI and is run as a Python script.
+If you do not want to use the GUI, you can fork and modify this code to fit your needs.

 ## 4. Limitations